baudisgroup/dataapi/README.md

-# A CLI of GA4GH schema service API
+# A CLI of a GA4GH schema service API

-* The current verison is a proto-framework.
-None of the functions are acutally implemented.
+* The current verison of the API represents a proto-framework.
+None of the functions are actually implemented.
-* The CLI version of the API  provides great flexibility acrossing different platforms.
-It can be used by any language anywhere.
+* The CLI version of the API  provides great flexibility across different platforms.
+It can be used by any language.
-* The goal of this tool is not to strictly implement the GA4GH specification, but to faciliate local development.
+* The goal of this tool is not strictly to implement the GA4GH specification, but to facilitate local code development.

 ## How to use:

 ### Pre-requirement:
     >sudo pip3 install click

 ### For details:
     >python3 dataAPI.py --help

 ### For demotration:
     >python3 demo.py